Maspalomas is one of the best, if not THE best, destination for gays to spend their vacation, or gaycation as many like to say. Its’ the gay paradise.

 The Gay Men’s Beach

 Gran Canaria’s year-round super fantastic weather and long beaches with white sand dunes attracts over two million visitors a year.
 It is also extremely popular with British, French, German, Dutch and Scandinavian gay men who look to escape Europe’s cold winter weather.
-Gay Americans are only discovering lately.
+Gay Americans have been only discovering lately.

 The majority come here for the beach, the sun, partying and of course… the fun (or should we say… the hot men ! ).
 So get ready to meet new people!

-The Maspalomas Gay Men’s Beach can be found by Kiosk 7 between the Faro de Maspalomas (the lighthouse) and Playa del Ingles.
-It’s about 15 minutes walk to get to it either walking from the lighthouse along the shore or from the Riu Palace (Playa del Ingles).
+The Maspalomas Gay Men’s Beach can be found by Kiosks 5 and 6 (formerly 7) between the Faro de Maspalomas (the lighthouse) and Playa del Ingles.
+It’s about 15 minutes walk to get to it either walking from the lighthouse along the shore or 20 minutes from the Riu Palace (Playa del Ingles).

 Feel free to drop all of your clothes as this beach is a nudist beach.
 Loungers and umbrellas are also available.
 If you’re feeling freaky, adventurous or curious, you can stop by the Dunes’s Bushes behind the beach for some cruising.
 Find more info about that and how to get there here.

-If you feel adventurous, you can try heading over to the secret nudist gay beach: “Playa de la Loma”.
-Mainly with locals (rather than tourists).
+If you feel adventurous, you can try heading over to the secret nudist gay beach: “Playa de la Loma” visited mainly by locals (rather than tourists).

 Yumbo: Yummy Gay Bars & Parties

-So let’s talk about Yumbo, the one and only gay party center in the world, a haven for tops, bottoms and verses alike.
+So let’s talk about the adult center Yumbo, the one and only gay party center in the world, a haven for tops, bottoms and verses alike.
 It is home to an abundant selection of bars, drag queens cabarets with cruise type shows, shops, restaurants, cruising bars (gay sex-clubs), and more.

 At night, it is simply the hotspot for gay nightlife.
-With something for all type of gays, whether butch, fems, non-binaries, muscly, fit, slim, skinny or curvy, there’s a themed spot for you: the pop music fans, the bears, the reggaetton lovers, the kinky fetishists, the circuit music shirtless guys, the seniors, the house music heads, the French speakers, the Germans, the Scandinavians, the Irish etc…
+With something for all type of gays, whether butch, fems, non-binaries, muscly, fit, slim, skinny or curvy, all are welcome.
+And there are themed spots for you: the pop music fans, the bears, the reggaetton lovers, the kinky fetishists, the circuit music shirtless guys, the lads, the house music heads, the French speakers, the Germans, the Scandinavians, the British, the Irish, the Italians, etc…

 Find the hottest gay spots in Yumbo here.